Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Results

-The SHO can be stabilised with a linear controller, as can be deduced from the structure of the LQG controller.
-However, as most control problems require non-linear policies, it is important to demonstrate that such policies are also optimised with GP.
-Therefore, our method was applied to the acrobot swing-up task to demonstrate that non-linear policies are still evolved efficiently.
-Similarly to the previous experiment, random search performs much worse than the other methods in terms of average best fitness (Figure~\ref{Fig: results}B, purple curve).
-The validation fitness is also worse, although there are some policies that overlap with the other methods (Figure~\ref{Fig: results}B purple dots).
-NDE converges to a higher fitness than random search (Figure~\ref{Fig: results}B, green curve), and the validation fitness of the best policies found with NDE is also better than any policy discovered with random search (Figure~\ref{Fig: results}B, green dots).

-Static and dynamic symbolic policies were evolved with GP to analyse whether similar performance as the NDE can be obtained.
-GP-S converges at a fitness value higher than random search, but lower than the NDE (Figure~\ref{Fig: results}B, blue curve).
-The average best fitness of GP-D is lower than GP-S initially, but converges to a slightly higher fitness during evolution (Figure~\ref{Fig: results}B, orange curve).
-The validation fitness of the best policies evolved with GP-D (Figure~\ref{Fig: results}B, orange dots) and GP-S (Figure~\ref{Fig: results}B, blue dots) overlap largely.
+We next evolved dynamic symbolic policies (orange curves).
+In both tasks, the fitness of GP-D began significantly lower than GP-S, due to the larger search space.
+However, GP-D quickly converged to a higher fitness than GP-S, approximating the upper bound fitness in the SHO.
+This indicates that the internal dynamics are able to correct for the noisy observations.
+Both the GP-S and GP-D policies are highly consistent across trials, with GP-D producing slightly better policies (blue and orange dots).

-Overall, the results in the experiment demonstrate that static and dynamic symbolic policies are effectively optimised with GP.
-Both high-performing linear and non-linear policies are evolved, therefore showing that GP is clearly advantageous for symbolic policy learning compared to random search.
-The black-box NDE is more consistent in finding high-performing policies, however the majority of the evolved symbolic policies are able to compete.
+Overall, these experiments demonstrate that static and dynamic symbolic policies are effectively optimised with GP, especially compared to random search.
+High-performing linear and non-linear policies were evolved that compete with the black-box NDE, although the NDE is more consistent.